zerotype19/confident-kids-playbook/DEV_NOTE_README.md

 - ❌ DO NOT modify file structure
 - ❌ DO NOT touch `schema.sql` or any migration files
 - ✅ ONLY work on the *next* open task from the Implementation Plan
+- ✅ Follow commit conventions in `commit-style-guide.md`
+- ✅ Load and follow `cursor-instructions.md` in every new Cursor AI session

 ---